osmium-org/osmium/README.md

 7. See Initial database setup below.

-8. Setup the cron jobs:
+8. Setup the cron jobs (they will renice their CPU/IO priority, no need to do it yourself):

    ~~~~
    sudo crontab -e -u http